wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 16 And Chrystie, and the valiant Wool, and Ogilvie, and the host of Columbia gat into the hold, and the army of the king fled : and Chrystie was wounded in the palm of his hand.

-17 But Solomon was sorely wounded, so that his strength tailed him, and he went not into the hold.
+17 But Solomon was sorely wounded, so that his strength failed him, and he went not into the hold.

 18 And that day there fell of the servants of the king many valiant men, even those who were called invincibles, and had gained great honor in Egypt.